SXSW EDU 2022 Better Readability Session

-Kathy Crowley, Readability Matters, kicked off the session contrasting changes in readability created by changes to content or document structure and the instantaneous improvements in readability that can be created with simple typographical changes, personalized for the individual.
+Kathy Crowley of Readability Matters kicked off the session contrasting changes in readability created by changes to content or document structure and the instantaneous improvements in readability that can be created with simple typographical changes, personalized for the individual.
 She reviewed early research demonstrating significant results across both strong and struggling readers, both young and older readers.
-She introduced the tech proof of concept that readability Matters and Adobe completed demonstrating significant improvements in reading fluency were gained using alternate text formats generated using a prototype version of Adobe Reader with Reading format settings.
+She introduced the tech proof of concept that Readability Matters and Adobe completed, demonstrating significant improvements in reading fluency were gained using alternate text formats generated using a prototype version of Adobe Reader with Reading format settings.

-Rick Treitman, Adobe, highlighted Adobe’s investment in better reading, including releasing Liquid Mode with reading settings in Adobe Reader for mobile platforms, and investments in research, including the recent formation of The Readability Consortium with Readability Matters, Google and the University of Central Florida.
-Rick explained that results to date call for more research and answers to a number of questions to inform readability improving implementations by tech and edTech companies.
+Rick Treitman of Adobe highlighted Adobe’s investment in better reading, including releasing Liquid Mode with reading settings in Adobe Reader for mobile platforms, and investments in research, including the recent formation of The Readability Consortium with Readability Matters, Google and the University of Central Florida.
+Rick explained that results to date call for more research and answers to a number of questions to inform readability implementations by tech and edTech companies.

-Dr. Susanne Nobles, ReadWorks, previewed forthcoming results of a reading study designed to assess readability-driven changes in reading comprehension.
+Dr. Susanne Nobles of ReadWorks previewed the forthcoming results of a reading study designed to assess readability-driven changes in reading comprehension.
 The study evaluated 94 students aged K through 8th grade.
 She noted that a test of word-based and passage-based tasks demonstrated no best (or worst) format for the students.
 The research demonstrated a 15% improvement in mean accuracy on the word task.
 The passage task results were a 21% increase in both speed and accuracy.
 The research team also included Dr. Shannon Sheppard (cognitive science) and Dr. Sofie Beier (typography.)

-Dr. Shelley Rodrigo, University of Arizona, presented student reactions to their use of text with readability feature changes at the university level.
-One of the students reported improvements in reading ability and effectiveness and also noted changes in her self-confidence and desire to keep reading.
+Dr. Shelley Rodrigo of the University of Arizona presented student reactions to their use of text with readability feature changes at the university level.
+One of the students reported improvements in reading ability and effectiveness and noted changes in her self-confidence and desire to keep reading.
 As much as the students liked using the better-formated text, they expressed frustration at the lack of features across all of their reading platforms and the difficulty of implementing better readability for themselves.
 Shelley called for the deployment of new features by the edTech community.